MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 - Easier to maintain
 - Easier to modify

 Modularity provide a number of benifits, if our program is modular, we can build and test those modules independently and reuse them in other programs.
-In Modular programs, each module is respon sible for one concern.
+In Modular programs, each module is responsible for one concern.

 In a modul, all of the complexity and implementation details are hidden behind a well-defined interface.